dominikb1888/SWEN/README.md

 - Apply Numeric Types, Strings, and Pointers in your programs.
 - Apply Tuples, Arrays, Vectors, and Hashmaps in your programs.

+1. Exercise Review

+2. Lecture

+- Why do we need types and what can we do with them?

+3. Project

+- Creating preliminary Data Structure and Logic for our Game of Clack

 ### 2. Memory Management: Mutability and Ownership